FriendsOfTYPO3/extension_builder/Documentation/Developer/ExtendingModels.rst

 Mapping to tables
 =================

-Often you want to store your models in an existing table, for example if there is no extbase model for that table yet (like tt_address).
+Often you want to store your models in an existing table, for example if there is no Extbase model for that table yet (like tt_address).
 Then you can enter the tablename in the domain object settings form in the field "Map to existing table".
 The Extension Builder will then add fields to that table for each property you added to your model.
 If you name the properties according to the existing column names you can access the existing fields with the getters and setters of your model and no new columns are generated.

 .. figure:: ../Images/Developer/Map-to-tt_address.png